Tampere University of Applied Sciences

 We worked closely with TAMK to install a 6-metre immersive cylinder that is currently being used across a number of courses at the university.
 The cylinder forms part of The Virtual Lab for Social and Health Care, situated in TAMK’s main campus, which serves as an innovative co-creation platform for technology companies, service providers and TAMK students - you can learn more about it in the below webinar.

-The cylinder comprises six full HD 3000-lumen projectors and two Jabra Panacast 180° cameras to show off the space in full 360°.
+The cylinder comprises five full HD 3000-lumen projectors and two Jabra Panacast 180° cameras to show off the space in full 360°.
 This is combined with a two-way 180° video conferencing system so that remote students can also take advantage of the space - something that has been particularly helpful over the past year or so.

 TAMK also makes use of the Igloo Enterprise software which gives it access to features like Igloo Web, our 360° web browser that enables you to display any website within the space and Igloo Home, a customisable user interface that anyone can use.
 The students can also make use of Igloo Touch, which allows you to interact with the content from your phone, or Igloo Remote where the whole system can be controlled from a tablet - alongside many other handy features.

 To get started with using the cylinder, students from TAMK’s Fine Art course created 360° videos to convey important stories and help others to understand difficult concepts, thus enhancing empathy - which you can check out in our blog post.
 The cylinder is used to share these 360° videos with others at the university, allowing students to view and discuss the topics covered together, which encourages collaboration.